MichaelPatrickEllard/SimpleAnimations/README.md

 Version 2.0 Updates (Work-in-Progress, December 2014)

+-   Project is being converted from Objective-C to Swift (in progress)
 -	Modernization of Objective-C code
 -	Removed speedSetting static variable from project files.
 This variable was never really used, and taking it out makes the code a little simpler.
 -	Removed the "Flip Too Little" example from the Problem Animations screen.
 This animation demonstrated a problem that occurred in earlier versions of Xcode if some similarly named UIKit enumerations were used incorrectly.
 Modern versions of Xcode flag this problem with a warning.